 Have a link or call-to-action clearly showing your refund & shipping policy.

-If contents in your blog page can use CRO wisely, you may convert your readers into leads.
+If the contents on your blog page can use CRO wisely, you may convert your readers into leads.
 Applying CRO in blog webpages is often experienced with an alluring call-to-action of an e-book or industry report inviting readers to learn more about the subject.
-Then, the user would give his personal information like email address, telephone number, and his age in exchange for this valuable offer.
+Then, the user would give his/her personal information like email address, telephone number, and age in exchange for this valuable offer.

 Presenting graphs on a website is a very efficient way of building trust and increasing credibility in the eyes of visitors.
 Therefore, using data reflecting your achievements is a good idea to reflect your brand success on your website.

-Your graphics in pages must be relevant, easy to find, clean, unique, and very understandable to enhance conversion rate.
+Your graphics on pages must be relevant, easy to find, clean, unique, and very understandable to enhance conversion rates.

-If you are not able to retain a visitor just arrived on your website, you would not succeed to increase your conversion rate.
-Hence 40% of your visitors leave from a page if the web page's load speed is more than 3 seconds, you need to build a better mousetrap in your page speed.
+If you are unable to retain a visitor who just arrived on your website, you will not succeed in increasing your conversion rate.
+Since 40% of your visitors leave from a page if the web page's load speed is more than 3 seconds, you need to build a better mousetrap via your page speed.

 SEO operations augment your visibility on search engines.
 If SEO efforts are accurately expended, people looking for something that your website offers will find the desired page easily.
 On the other hand, if SEO operations are not managed well, people looking for something that you do not offer on your website may come and leave immediately, which leads to lowering the conversion rate.

-To offer a better user experience in your website corresponding with SEO;
+To offer a better user experience on your website corresponding with SEO;

-Titles in your website must be accurate, clear, and informative, reflecting the subject in your content.
+Titles on your website must be accurate, clear, and informative, reflecting the subject in your content.